neonephos/outreach/documents/outreach_committee_playbook/relations_to_other_committees/governing_board.md

 ### Responsibility

 1. The Governing Board Chairperson and LFEU staff are responsible for facilitating Governing Board meetings.
-  2. They are also guaranteeing that the Outreach Committee Chairperson always receives reserved space for at least one slide in a Governing Board meeting presentation.
+  2. They are also guaranteeing that the Outreach Committee Chairperson always receives reserved space for at least one slide in a Governing Board meeting presentation to provide updates about the committee.

 ### Procedure